GabeGoesCoding/bus-tracker/README.md

 - The goal of this project was to prepare me for learning React.js by reinforcing skills for JavaScript/HTML/CSS and introducing the JavaScript ES6 support.

-### Installation

-- This project can run smoothly in any [live code server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) supported by an IDE or directly in your web browser from *localhost*.

 # Design

 ## Wireframes